 Avoid raw meat and fish

-- Tartare, carpaccio and other raw beef
+- Steak tartare, carpaccio and other raw beef

-- Cold smoked salmon and gravlax
+- Cold-smoked salmon and gravlax

 Say no to unpasteurized dairy products